 5. Arnold Palmer Net Worth: $700 Million

-As famous for his impressive golf career as the beverage that bears his name, Arnold Palmer more than deserve his nickname of “The King.”
+As famous for his impressive golf career as the beverage that bears his name, Arnold Palmer more than deserves his nickname of “The King.”
 Unfortunately, Palmer passed away in September 2016 due to complications from heart problems.
 But his endorsements keep him among the highest-earning retired athletes, even posthumously.

 And that famous Arnold Palmer beverage?
 The rights to the lemonade-tea concoction were sold to AriZona Beverage Company.
 According to the Daily Mail, the Arnold Palmer Tea accounted for 25 percent of the brand’s revenue in 2016.